SCOPE OF THIS CHAPTER

 Best practice is that the child should be cared for by an approved local authority foster carer.
 Childminders with whom the local authority places or wishes to place children overnight (or childminders wishing to take on such work) should be asked to apply for approval as local authority foster carers.
 It is not appropriate for the local authority to provide overnight accommodation with childminders who are not also approved foster carers.

-It is essential that individuals providing care in their own homes plus all family members or others living in the household aged 18 and over are subject to full employment and personal checks, as well as safe recruitment methods, and that they are provided with induction and training.
+It is essential that individuals providing care in their own homes are subject to full employment and personal checks, as well as safe recruitment methods, and that they are provided with induction and training.

 Due to the very temporary nature of shared care stays and the range of needs of the children within these, a specific accommodation policy has been developed that complies with the National Standards but allows for flexibility in tailoring the accommodation to the needs of the child.